0s BC

+Clockwise from upper left: Jesus is generally considered to be born this decade.
+Historians usually consider his birth to be between 7 BC and 4 BC; Herod the Great dies in 4 BC, and the Kingdom of Judea is split; Horace and Maecenas die in 8 BC, marking the end of the Golden Age of Latin Literature; Drusus's campaigns in Germania end after he falls from a horse and dies.

 The 0s BC is the period between 9 BC and 1 BC, the last nine years of the before Christ era.
 It is one of two "0-to-9" decade-like timespans that contain nine years, along with the 0s.

-This is a list of events occurring in the 0s BC ordered by year.
+This is a list of events that occurred during the 0s BC, ordered chronologically.